 If an accident or serious illness keeps you from working for several months or longer, where would your income come from?
 How would you pay your monthly bills?
 Disability Income insurance is designed to provide you with needed income, right when it is needed.
-See below for expanded information related to disability coverage, click HERE.
+See below for expanded information related to disability coverage, or click HERE.

-I have lots of experience with IRAs for individuals (both Roth and Traditional IRAs available), and various plans for businesses, like 401k.
+I have many years of experience with IRAs for individuals (both Roth and Traditional IRAs available), and various plans for businesses, like 401k.
 If you are saving for retirement, or already retired, I may be able to help you.
 See the retirement section below for additional information on this topic by clicking HERE.